ghana-c/Simple-HTTP-Request-Router/README.md

 Return variable of this class method is the response, you get via API

-**
-NOTE: If you want to use this [Example](https://github.com/ghana-c/Simple-HTTP-Request-Router/blob/master/example.php), please follow rules below :
+**NOTE: If you want to use this [Example](https://github.com/ghana-c/Simple-HTTP-Request-Router/blob/master/example.php), please follow rules below :**

 1. Set `DocumentRoot` as
 ```PHP
 /your/projects/directory/RequestRouter/example/
 ```

-2. Use .htaccess file in example directory.
+2. Use .htaccess file in example directory
-**

 ### Author